Who We Are

 Mike Lane

-Mike is a project management expert with 23 years of consultancy experience overseeing a variety of large scale and high profile programmes and projects, primarily related to business improvement, economic development, social policy and change management.
-Mike is particularly experienced at undertaking assignments related to socio-economic impact measurement, evaluation, Green Book-compliant business cases and strategy development.
+Mike is a project management expert with 25 years of consultancy experience overseeing a variety of large scale and high profile programmes and projects, primarily related to business improvement, economic development, social policy and change management.
+Mike is particularly experienced at undertaking assignments related to socio-economic impact assessment, evaluation, Green Book-compliant business cases and strategy development.
 He is also a PRINCE 2 accredited programme and project management expert.

-His recent projects include developing a series of Green Book-compliant business cases for organisations including Avison Young, the Scottish Courts and Tribunals Service (SCTS), Surrey County Council, Kent Community Health NHS Foundation Trust, the Dorset County Hospital NHS Foundation Trust and the Crown Office and Procurator Fiscal Service (COPFS).
-Mike has also recently led a series of evaluations and impact assessments of European Regional Development Fund (ERDF) innovation, business support and net zero projects for a variety of universities, mayoral combined authorities and local authorities.
-He has also recently delivered evaluations of Community Renewal Fund (CRF) programmes, Local Growth Fund (LGF) programmes and the Getting Building Fund (GBF).
-Mike is currently undertaking a socio-economic impact assessment for York St John University.
+His recent projects include developing a series of Green Book-compliant business cases for organisations including Avison Young, the Scottish Courts and Tribunals Service (SCTS), the Welsh Parliament, Surrey County Council, the Christie NHS Foundation Trust and the Crown Office and Procurator Fiscal Service (COPFS).
+Mike has also recently led a series of evaluations and impact assessments across wide-ranging projects encompassing themes such as innovation, business growth, employability and skills, mental health and net zero for a variety of universities, mayoral combined authorities and local authorities.
+Mike also provided support for Surrey County Council in its design and development of the new Surrey Growth Hub service, and more recently assisted the authority with the design, development and implementation of the South East Made Smarter Programme.
+Mike's programme management activities have included establishing and implementing PMO processes for the University of Strathclyde, managing a transition programme within Network Rail, and overseeing a multi-partner innovation programme.